 Suzuki Carry Pickup Regular Cab Interior

 As you can see, it’s a well thought out space.
-Much more similar to the cab of your pick up than to a UTV or golf cart.
+Much more similar to the cab of your pick up than it’s off-road UTV or golf cart rivals.
 At the same time, it’s designed with practicality in mind, with hard-wearing, durable plastics, and tough waterproof fabric seat covers.
 And talking of seats, did you know that the driver’s seat base can be adjusted fore and aft through 5.5 inches in 14 increments?
 With that kind of fine tuning possible, you’re sure to be able to find a good position to get comfortable.

 You will also appreciate the width of the body.
 Even though it has a tough steel safety shell, the Suzuki Carry is just like any mini truck in that it doesn’t have intrusive steel piping frames that you find on less sophisticated off-road only vehicles like UTVs.
 This means that Suzuki is able to maximize the space available for you and your passenger, while the steel safety shell provides an excellent level of protection.

 Now, it’s true that the door-to-door width is very slightly less than the Daihatsu Hijet, which has a class-leading 4 feet 5 inches of width in the newest model, but in all honesty, are you really going to feel any difference when there’s just 1.5 inches in it?
 If you do choose the Daihatsu over this Suzuki Carry, then it’s surely going to be for reasons other than those missing millimeters.

 Here are some more features that will make your Suzuki Carry a massive step up from a UTV:

 - UV-cutting window glass all around.

 - Some models have power windows (and the rest have manual wind-up ones).

 - 10 places to store things around the cabin, not just in the glove compartment.
 Need somewhere for your phone?
 Check.
 Make sure your keys are safely stored where you can find them?
 Check.